 Research Does not Yet Exist to Support Any Program for Dyslexia

-As of July, 2010, the US Department of Education has not been able to identify a single method or approach for dyslexia or learning disabilities that is supported by strong research.
-See What Works Clearinghouse: Students with Learning Disabilities.
+As of July, 2010, the US Department of Education had not been able to identify a single method or approach for dyslexia or learning disabilities that is supported by strong research.
+See What Works Clearinghouse: Students with Learning Disabilities (archived page)

 Out of 12 programs evaluated, 9 were deemed to have “No Studies Meeting Evidence Standards”.
 That included well-established programs in use in many schools, including Orton-Gillingham based tutoring; Wilson Reading System, Alphabetic Phonics, and Barton Reading System.
 That’s right — the traditional, phonics based instructional approaches to dyslexia that schools today are most likely to offer in an IEP, and that parents are most likely to request – are not supported by even a single scientific study that passes muster, according to the US agency in charge of evaluating such research.

 In fact, the ONLY phonics-based program supported by any research was Lindamood Bell LiPS based on a single study of 50 students, comparing the group receiving the LiPS program with a matched comparison group receiving an alternate, non-standard program developed for purposes of research.
 Based on that study, the Education Department reported that the extent of evidence was “small” with “potentially positive” effects for alphabetics and reading fluency, “no discernible effects” for reading comprehension, and “potentially negative” effects for writing (spelling).

 Further, although not reflected in the ED agency report, the initial gains seen in the study were not sustained over time.
 The author of the referenced study reported that after two years, there was no difference between either the intervention or comparison group, and students remained in the bottom 2% for reading fluency, with a large percentage showing no improvement at all.
 See Figure 4 at p.
 99 in Lessons Learned from Intervention Research.